somod-dev/somod/packages/docs/src/reference/cli.md

 ---

 SOMOD CLI is a toolset to Develop, Build and Reuse Serverless Applications.
-With the command-line interface (CLI) you can work with a SOMOD module using a terminal, or through an automated system, enabling you to build, and prepare deployable applications.
+With the command-line interface (CLI) you can work with a SOMOD module using a terminal, or through an automated scripts, enabling you to build, and prepare deployable applications.

 This page contains a complete list of all SOMOD CLI commands available, along with their arguments and options for additional behaviour